Open Bible Data Home About News OET Key

 BshpsBut if thou wouldest say vnto me, We trust in the Lorde our God: Is not he that God whose hygh places & aulters Hezekia toke downe, and commaunded Iuda and Hierusalem to worship only before this aulter?

-(But if thou/you wouldest say unto me, We trust in the Lord our God: Is not he that God whose hygh places and altars Hezekia took down, and commanded Yudah and Yerusalem to worship only before this altar?)
+(But if thou/you wouldest say unto me, We trust in the Lord our God: Is not he that God whose high places and altars Hezekia took down, and commanded Yudah and Yerusalem to worship only before this altar?)

 GnvaBut if thou say to me, We trust in the Lord our God.
 Is not that he, whose hie places and whose altars Hezekiah tooke downe, and said to Iudah and to Ierusalem, Ye shall worship before this altar?

 (But if thou/you say to me, We trust in the Lord our God.
-Is not that he, whose high places and whose altars Hezekiah took down, and said to Yudah and to Yerusalem, Ye/You_all shall worship before this altar? )
+Is not that he, whose high places and whose altars Hezekiah took down, and said to Yudah and to Yerusalem, Ye/You_all shall worship before this altar?)

 CvdlBut yf thou woldest saye to me: We trust in ye LORDE oure God: A goodly god, in dede: whose hie places & aulteres Ezechias toke downe, and commaunded Iuda and Ierusalem, to worshipe only before the aulter.